-- By Jacqueline RamosJacqueline Ramos is an adjunct fellow at the Center for a New American Security.
-She previously served the U.S. secretary of defense for policy as senior advisor in the international security affairs office and as Russia country director., Julie SmithJulianne ("Julie") Smith is director of the strategy and statecraft program at the Center for a New American Security.
+- By Jacqueline RamosJacqueline Ramos, an adjunct fellow at the Center for a New American Security, previously served as senior adviser to the assistant secretary of defense for international security affairs., Julie SmithJulianne ("Julie") Smith is director of the strategy and statecraft program at the Center for a New American Security.
 Prior to joining CNAS, she served as the deputy national security advisor to Vice President Joe Biden from 2012 to 2013.
 Before going to the White House, she served as the principal director for European/NATO policy at the Pentagon.
 Smith lives in Washington with her husband and two children.
 Smith is a co-editor of Shadow Government.

 On his 77th day in office, President Donald Trump changed his Russia policy.
 He may not have realized it as he gave the order that sent Tomahawk cruise missiles toward a Syrian airbase, but his decision to directly strike Syrian President Bashar al-Assad’s regime put him in direct conflict with Russian President Vladimir Putin’s effort to prop up the very same dictator.
 In the days that have followed, the administration has offered changing and even conflicting accounts of Russia’s complicity in Assad’s use of chemical weapons against civilians.
 While Russia’s advanced knowledge of the chemical attack remains unclear, what is apparent now is that Trump appears willing to publicly criticize Russia, a departure from his previous position.
 But the White House is going to need something more than Trump’s tweet Thursday morning expressing hope that things between the United States and Russia will ultimately “work out fine.”
 The Trump administration desperately needs a strategy to deal with Russia.